Updated July 14, 2020

 If your organization has the means and ability to separate residents by species groups who can safely get along without conflict, it is much easier to provide for the specific needs of that species without the additional complications of mixed-species living.
 For instance, keeping goats and sheep in separate living spaces allows for you to provide the exact minerals needed for each species without the added concern of copper toxicity risks in sheep or the need to supplement additional copper for goats.

-Environmentally, if a living space can be dedicated to one species, it is much easier to tailor a species’ environment to best suit their needs, challenges, natural behaviors, and preferences.
+Environmentally, if a The indoor or outdoor area where an animal resident lives, eats, and rests. can be dedicated to one species, it is much easier to tailor a species’ environment to best suit their needs, challenges, natural behaviors, and preferences.
 It is much more complex to apply species-specific designs and benefits to a space that has to accommodate a large number of species!

 In addition, when individuals live in groups arranged by species, it can be easier to track herd or flock-wide health concerns caused by environmental or nutritional factors rather than trying to track subtle health changes in individuals spread far apart.
 This can be very important in finding and addressing deficits before they cause significant issues in a group of individuals.